notsky23/Robotics---Motion-Planning-in-CSpace/README.md

 ## What is this practice about?<br>

-This module is a practice on robotic motion planning in CSpace using MATLAB.<br>
+This module is a practice on robotic motion planning in workspace and configuration-space using MATLAB.<br>

 ## Results:<br>